flyteorg/flyte/rsts/getting_started.rst

    .. note::

      Note the ``--fast`` flag.
 This will take the code from your local machine and provide it for ``execution`` without having to build the container and push it.
-Also note the ``--force`` flag, this is to simply override your previously created package.
+The ``--force`` flag allows overriding your previously created package.

    .. caution::

-     The ``fast`` registration method can only be used if you do not modify any requirements.
-This is because your container / environment is essentially same.
-But, if you add a dependency you have to follow the :ref:`getting-started-standard` method.
+     The ``fast`` registration method can only be used if you do not modify any requirements (re-use existing environment).
+But, if you add a dependency to your requirements file / env you have to follow the :ref:`getting-started-standard` method.

 #.
 You can now deploy the code using flytectl similar to done previously. ``flytectl`` automatically guesses that the package is for ``fast`` registration.
 For this to work, a new ``storage`` block has to be added to the flytectl configuration with appropriate permissions at runtime.
 The Storage block configures flytectl to write to a specific ``S3 / GCS bucket``.
-For sandbox this is automatically configured for you.
+   If using sandbox, this is automatically configured by flytectl (so you can skip).
+But, take a note for future.

    .. prompt::